ThinkParQ/protobuf/README.md

 ```
 (3) From here you can add any of the packages from bee-protos as a dependency
 with `go get`.
 For example to use BeeWatch in your project run `go get
-github.com/thinkparq/bee-protos/beewatch`.
+github.com/thinkparq/bee-protos/beewatch/go`.
 When changes are made to the
 `bee-protos` project you can update dependencies with `go get -u <URL>`

-# Advanced: Generate / Compile .proto files
+# Advanced: Generate / Compile `.proto` Files

 For convenience, pregenerated/compiled code for popular language is provided in
 this repository.
 This means most users should only need to follow the steps in